LincolnCB/ocra-pulseq/README.md

 `tx_warmup` (float): Default 0 -- Padding delay at the beginning of RF to give TR warmup in us.
 PADDING WILL CHANGE TIMING.

 `grad_pad` (int): Default 0 -- Padding zero samples at the end of gradients to prevent maintained gradient levels.
-PADDING WILL CHANGE TIMING.
+PADDING WILL DISTORT GRADIENTS TO KEEP LENGTH

 `adc_pad` (int): Default 0 -- Padding samples in ADC to account for junk in system buffer.
 PADDING WILL CHANGE TIMING.